rodrigoffonseca/VMwareHorizonScripts/README.md

 ![output](/Images/output.PNG)

-Take not of the OU Path, Bind User name and password, you will use it during your Horizon Deployment.
+Take not of the OU Path, Bind User name and password, you will use it during your Horizon Cloud Deployment.